austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

   GetIsFolderStale()                              --> bool               # Returns true if folder is stale in collaboration mode, false otherwise
   GetUniqueId()                                   --> string             # Returns a unique ID for the media pool folder Export(filePath)                                --> bool               # Returns true if export of DRB folder to filePath is successful, false otherwise
+  TranscribeAudio()                               --> Bool               # Transcribes audio of the MediaPoolItems within the folder and nested folders.
+Returns True if successful; False otherwise
+  ClearTranscription()                            --> Bool               # Clears audio transcription of the MediaPoolItems within the folder and nested folders.
+Returns True if successful; False otherwise.

 MediaPoolItem
   GetName()                                       --> string             # Returns the clip name.